Preamble

 ISc = (AC+AD+CD) ÷ 3

-For a column made of 6 residues divided in 3 groups (ACD)(DE)(G):
+For a column made of 6 residues divided into 3 groups (ACD)(DE)(G):

 XSc = [(AD+AE+CD+CE+DD+DE)÷6+(AG+CG+DG)÷3+(DG+EG)÷2] ÷ 3